Higher spin mapping class groups and strata of Abelian differentials over Teichm{\"u}ller space: Introduction

+The proof of Corollary \ref{corollary:GR} follows from Theorem \ref{theorem:classification} together with a description of the action of $r$-spin mapping class groups on homology; see the end of Section \ref{subsection:firststep} for details.

-In the course of proving Theorem \ref{theorem:genset}, we establish in Proposition \ref{prop:admissfull} that the group $\T_{\phi}$ of ``admissible twists'' (c.f.
+\para{Application: monodromy of line bundles on toric surfaces} In the course of proving Theorem \ref{theorem:genset}, we establish in Proposition \ref{prop:admissfull} that the group $\T_{\phi}$ of ``admissible twists'' (c.f.
 Definition \ref{definition:admissible}) generated by the Dehn twists in all nonseparating curves $c$ with $\phi(c) = 0$ is equal to the spin stabilizer subgroup $\Mod_g[\phi]$.
 Together with the main theorem of \cite{Salter_monodromy}, this is enough to settle a conjecture of the second author.
-We refer the interested reader to \cite{Salter_monodromy} for the relevant definitions.
+We briefly describe the problem, referring the interested reader to \cite{Salter_monodromy} for a fuller discussion.

-\begin{corollary}[c.f.
-Conjecture 1.4 of \cite{Salter_monodromy}] Suppose that $\Ell$ is an ample line bundle on a smooth toric surface $Y$ for which the generic fiber $\Sigma_{g(\Ell)}$ has genus at least 5 and is not hyperelliptic.